2018ik/2018ik.github.io/_wiki/sanctification.markdown

 ### Dispositional Sanctification

-This is one of the eight steps of God's organic salvation.
+This is one of the eight steps of God's organic salvation, and an ongoing process for the believers' perfection (Heb.
+2:11; 10:14).